• Skip to primary navigation

 Honestly, I hadn't even thought of pairing sweet berries with rhubarb until after my mom clipped a rhubarb muffin recipe from the newspaper and shared it with me.

-There were no berries in sight in that recipe and it looked yummy enough, but I wanted to add a new twist of fresh fruit to this scratch-made muffin recipe.
+There were no berries in sight in that recipe and it looked yummy enough, but I wanted to add a new twist of fresh fruit to this scratch-made rhubarb muffin recipe.

 A hand holding a mini muffin with a bite taken from it.